-The final grade will be derived from an evaluation of examinations, a critical paper, writing assignments, and quizzes.
+The final grade will be derived from an evaluation of examinations, critical papers, oral reports (if any) and quizzes.

+The instructor may give daily quizzes.
+Students cannot make up missed unannounced quizzes.
 Quizzes will not count more than 20% of the course grade, and at least 60% of the course grade will derive from essay writing.